Skip to contents

 #> [1] "task 2"

 The lines with __AUTOMETRIC__ record resource usage metrics over the life cycle of each worker.
 Use autometric::log_read() to read these metrics and autometric::log_plot() to visualize them.
 Below, the time column is elapsed time in seconds since logging began, and resident is memory usage in megabytes.
+The phase column shows which task was running at the time the log was recorded.
+A phase of __DEFAULT__ means the worker was idle (not running a task).
 More details are at autometric::log_read().

 data <- autometric::log_read(log_directory)